bibleexchange/courses/sermon-outlines-by-stephen-reynolds-sr/Psalm 25 Proverbs 25.md

  14 The secret of the LORD is with them that fear him; and he will shew them his covenant.
  15 Mine eyes are ever toward the LORD; for he shall pluck my feet out of the net.

-Whoever is of his mind (chooses God’s Will God’s Way– the man who fears the Lord – can be sure he will be well instructed in the way (v.
+Whoever is of his mind (chooses God&apos;s Will God&apos;s Way&mdash; the man who fears the Lord &mdash; can be sure he will be well instructed in the way (v.
 12).

 He can count on receiving the blessings of God and on passing them on to his descendants (v.
 13).
 But there is more!
-He will be admitted to God's 'wonderful counsel' – “The secret of the LORD” (v.
+He will be admitted to God's 'wonderful counsel' &mdash; &quot;The secret of the LORD&quot; (v.
 14), which is the heart of His covenant

 There were those who only knew the Sinai covenant, which granted ownership of the land to those who kept its laws, there were also those who knew the covenant of grace, the intimate knowledge of him who was their God

 Jer 31:31 Behold, the days come, saith the LORD, that I will make a new covenant with the house of Israel, and with the house of Judah:
  32 Not according to the covenant that I made with their fathers in the day that I took them by the hand to bring them out of the land of Egypt; which my covenant they brake, although I was an husband unto them, saith the LORD: